curityio/apigee-edge-token-publisher/README.md

 ## Building, installation and configuration

 To build the plugin, simply download it and run `mvn package`.
-This creates the directory structure `usr/share/plugins/apigee_edge_token_publisher` in the `target` directory which you can copy right into your `idsvr` installation.
-Start the server and configure a new event listener (shown here using the Admin UI, but might just as well be configured through the CLI, REST or XML):
+This creates `target/identityserver.plugins.events.listeners.apigee-edge-token-publisher-1.0.0.jar`.
+Create a new folder `apigee_edge_token_publisher` in `<idsvr_home>/usr/share/plugins/` then copy the jar to that folder and (re)start the Curity Identity Server.
+Configure a new event listener (shown here using the Admin UI, but might just as well be configured through the CLI, REST or XML):

 ![Add new listener](docs/new_listener.png)